-- Encourage the expansion of Plans for Achieving Self-Support (PASS) and similar tools to foster focused asset development and financial planning among the 10 million+ recipients of SSI and SSDI in an effort to help design, customize and accomplish financial goals on an annual basis based upon individual needs and preferences.
+- Encourage the expansion of Plans for Achieving Self-Support (PASS) and similar tools to foster focused asset development and financial planning among the 12 million+ recipients of SSI and SSDI in an effort to help design, customize and accomplish financial goals on an annual basis based upon individual needs and preferences.

 Consumer Education and Protection

-- Amend the Workforce Investment Act to require all One-Stop Career Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).
+- Amend the Workforce Investment Act to require all American Job Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).

-- Amend Individual Plan requirements under IDEA, the Rehabilitation Act (VR), and Home and Community Based Service Waiver (Medicaid) to require annual consideration of the need for financial literacy skills development and objectives to advance economic self-sufficiency.
+- Amend Individual Plan requirements under IDEA, the Rehabilitation Act (VR), and Home and Community Based Service Waiver (Medicaid) to require annual consideration of the need for financial capability skills development and objectives to advance economic self-sufficiency.